Great Day in the Morning: Reception

 The Philadelphia Inquirer wrote: "There's so much feudin' and fussin' and talk about the possibility of Civil War, that when the flag at Fort Sumter is fired on it comes as both anticlimax and relief....As in several recent films, the cast is considerably better than the material.
-Richard Hardy Andrews' novel as given director Jacques Tourneur and scenarist Lesser Samuels a tough time, but they have tried.
+Richard Hardy Andrews' novel has given director Jacques Tourneur and scenarist Lesser Samuels a tough time, but they have tried.
 And so, to their credit, have Robert Stack, Ruth Roman, Virginia Mayo, Alex Nicol, Raymond Burr, young Donald MacDonald, Leo Gordon and Regis Toomey.
 'Great Day in the Morning' is in Superscope and Technicolor, and at least it looks quite handsome."